 How many colleges can say that they are part of a restored historic settlement?
-Or within walking distance of the “City of the Arts?"
+Or within walking distance of the “City of Arts and Innovation?”
 You'll enjoy the distinctive blend of old and new when you come to Salem.

 Special attractions within Old Salem include Winkler's Bakery; the Single Brothers House; The Museum of Early Southern Decorative Arts (MESDA); the Zevely Inn; and Old Salem Tavern.

-Winston-Salem is home to the Roger L. Stevens Center, a nationally recognized facility for the performing arts; Reynolda House, a museum of American paintings; the Southeastern Center for Contemporary Arts; and the University of North Carolina School of the Arts.
-Winston-Salem's downtown has a vibrant arts and music scene featuring several restaurants, clubs and galleries.
+Winston-Salem is home to the Roger L. Stevens Center, a nationally recognized facility for the performing arts; Reynolda House Museum of American Art; the Southeastern Center for Contemporary Arts; and the University of North Carolina School of the Arts.
+Winston-Salem's downtown has a vibrant arts and music scene featuring several restaurants, clubs, and galleries.

-Winston-Salem is also an ideal climate for business, featuring proximity to major U.S. cities, technology and employment opportunities.
-A short walk from the Salem campus will find you downtown or on the “greenway” to Salem Lake, a popular spot for boating, biking and jogging.
+Winston-Salem also offers an ideal climate for business, featuring the Innovation Quarter and proximity to major U.S. cities.
+A short walk from the Salem campus will find you downtown or on the “greenway” to Salem Lake, a popular spot for boating, biking, and jogging.

 More about North Carolina